 For purposes of illegal immigration, the lessons are two-fold:

 First, trying to ban a good or service for which there is demand is virtually impossible.
 Tougher enforcement, including building a Wall, is likely to reduce flows for a while.
 However, the more enforcement succeeds, the higher wages will go, and the greater the incentive to evade the ban.
 In California, for example, tougher border enforcement has raised farm wages to $16 / hour, up perhaps $5 / hour over earlier times.
 For migrants, this extra income can be used to pay for more elaborate border crossings.
 Indeed, every $1 / hour translates into an additional $6,000 a migrant might spend to enter the US.
 With a $5 / hour wage differential, a migrant farm worker could rent a private jet to fly him to the US.

-Indeed, border arrests in January of this year were the highest since at least 2011 (excluding last year, when migrants accelerated their crossings prior to President Trump taking office).
-The black market is adapting to the Trump Presidency, just as we predicted back in October.
+Indeed, border arrests in 2018 were the highest since at least 2009.
+The black market has adapted to the Trump Presidency, just as we predicted back in October 2017.

 Second, enforcement requires ceaseless diligence.
 Even in the case of mortally dangerous drugs like heroin, the will seems to be lacking.
 Many Americans do not see undocumented migrants as villians, but rather as people hoping -- and willing to work for -- a better life in America.
 It is hardly the resolve of perpetual exclusion--which will surely weaken under the next administration.

 Black markets are not only difficult to suppress, but bring stunning levels of criminality with them.
 During Prohibition, the US homicide rate soared from about 6 per 100,000 inhabitants, to nearly 10.
 When Prohibition was repealed in 1933, the homicide rate began to fall rapidly, and returned to pre-Prohibition rates within a decade.